xBimTeam/XbimEssentials/README.md

 ## Getting Started

-You will need Visual Studio 2010 SP1 or newer to compile the Solution.
-To compile the SceneJSWebViewer sample project you will require ASP.NET MVC 3.0 to be installed.
+You will need Visual Studio 2013 or newer to compile the Solution.
 All solutions target .NET 4.0.
 The 4.0 Client profile may be supported for some projects.
+The roadmap expects to move to 4.5 versions of the .NET framework soon.

-XbimEssentials is a software library to be used for the creation of complex applications, other repositories under the [XbimTeam](https://github.com/xBimTeam) page include a number of sample applications to demonstrate its capabilities
+XbimEssentials is a software library to be used for the creation of complex applications, other repositories under the [XbimTeam](https://github.com/xBimTeam) page include a number of example applications to demonstrate its capabilities

 * [XbimXplorer](https://github.com/xBimTeam/XbimWindowsUI) - a Windows WPF sample application that can open and render 3D IFC models (and native XBIM models ) as well as displaying semantic data.
 * [XbimWebUI](https://github.com/xBimTeam/XbimWebUI) - a web application that can open and render 3D IFC models.